-A key part of President Ramaphosa's "reformist" agenda since 2018 has been directed at rebuilding state capacity, which went by the term "capable state", a matter that has featured repeatedly in his public communications.24
+The post-Zuma era was heralded by the election of Cyril Ramaphosa to the presidency of the ANC in December 2017, and his elevation to the country's presidency early the following year.
+He was seen by many as a business-friendly constitutionalist and reformer.
+A key part of President Ramaphosa's "reformist" agenda since 2018 has been directed at rebuilding state capacity, which went by the term "capable state".

-This was clearly not the case in the public service as it had come to exist.
-The National Planning Commission wrote in a 2020 report:25
+State incapacity was undeniable.
+The National Planning Commission wrote in a 2020 report:21